 - Hillside Sedona is a great spot if you want to indulge in some retail therapy – and they also have a rooftop with excellent views

-Things to See and Do in Chapel
+Top Things to Do in Chapel

 - The Chapel of the Holy Cross is a large catholic church built into a red rock – it is known for its large cross, and anyone is free to visit